PatrickCoffey/st/README.md

   * ~~Work out if a broke anything allowing scroll without holding shift key~~ Done! (seems all good :D)
   * ~~Remove commented code blocks when sure its all good~~ Done!
   * ~~Adjust color theme to Base16 Hopscotch, (write a tool to do this for me?)~~ - #archlinux rnabinger got me onto http://terminal.sexy, god mode enabled!
-  * ~~Create PKGBUILD for makepkg on arch. (should be trivial once i have this git repo set up properly... yes im a nub)~~ - created one, placed in folder "arch/", .gitignore ignores all files in "arch/" except PKGBUILD so you can makepkg to your hearts content.
+  * ~~Create PKGBUILD for makepkg on arch.~~ - created one, placed in folder "arch/", .gitignore ignores all files in "arch/" except PKGBUILD so you can makepkg to your hearts content.
 (PKGBUILD modified from st-git in AUR)